MunSci-PH/LiBro/README.md

 ### NodeJS installation

-First, install Node.js by downloading it [here](https://nodejs.org/en) and running the executable.
+First, install Bun by following the instructions on the [website](https://bun.sh/) and running the executable.

-You should now be able to run `node -v` in your commmand prompt/terminal.
+You should now be able to run `bun` in your commmand prompt/terminal.

 ### Git Installation